 In fact, Apple has named this new breed of software universal.
 The universal apps are designed to run on both the Intel and Apple silicon Macs out of the box.
 The magic is the universal runtime technology that software developers must design into their apps now.
 So you will not need the performance robbing Rosetta translator.

-How to check if your apps are universal
+How to check if your Mac app is universal

 You can easily check if a software app you are using is universal: